mail us | mail this page

 Chapter 7 Replication & Referral

-This chapter provides information about configuring LDAP systems for Replication and Referral.
+This chapter provides information about configuring LDAP systems for Replication, Referral and Aliases.
 Replication is an operational characteristic and is implemented through configuration options whereas Referrals may be generic (an operational characteristic) or explicit (using the referral ObjectClass) within a DIT.
 Whether an LDAP server follows referrals (known as chaining) or returns a referral is configured within the LDAP server.
 Additionally LDAP Browsers usually have the ability to be configured to automatically follow referrals or to display the Referral entries to enable editing.
+Aliases are included in this section for no very good reason other than they exhibit 'referral' like behavior in the sense that they can used to change the strict hierarchical flow of a DIT by causing a 'jump' to a user defined alternative (or aliased) entry which may exist in an apparently unrelated branch of the DIT.
+In a trivial sense referral can be viewed as an inter-LDAP server jump since its dereferencing uses a LDAP URI and alias can be viewed as an intra-LDAP Server jump since its dereferencing uses only a DN.

 Contents